natdog400/Python-Personal-Macro/README.md

 ## How Matching and Actions Work

 - Template matching uses OpenCV (`cv2.matchTemplate`).
 Confidence threshold is adjustable per step.
-- Feature matching uses ORB descriptors and BF matcher with Lowe's ratio filtering.
+- Feature matching supports multiple detectors and safe fallbacks:
-  - Homography via RANSAC estimates rotation/scale; center of the matched polygon is used.
+  - Detectors: `ORB` (fast), `AKAZE` (scale-robust), `SIFT` (strong features; requires `opencv-contrib-python`).
+  - Pipeline: KNN + Lowe’s ratio → RANSAC homography → sanity check (area ratio) → center of detected polygon.
+  - Fallbacks: If detector fails, automatically tries `AKAZE`, then `SIFT`.
+If all fail, a multi‑scale template match runs.
   - Provide `strategy: "feature"` and optional `min_inliers`, `ratio_thresh`, `ransac_thresh` per step.
 - If a step has no `find` template, its actions run directly.
 - `move_to` can target the detected position or a random point inside a selected region.